KenYu910645/KenYu910645.github.io/_pages/honeyhubs_privacy.md

 ### 1.1 Information You Provide

-- **Account information** (if applicable): username, display name, and email address used to register or log in.
+- **Account information**: information such as your username, display name, email address, and profile details if you create an account.
+- **Support communications**: the information you send when you contact us for help, including your message and any screenshots or diagnostic details you choose to provide.
-- **User-generated content**: Pikmin squad configurations, hub notes, and other content you create within the App.
+- **User-generated content**: content you create inside HoneyHub, such as mushroom invitations, raid room activity, postcard listings, postcard exchange activity, profile content, and other messages or submissions you choose to make through the App.

 ### 1.2 Information Collected Automatically

-- **Usage data**: Pages visited, features used, time spent in the App, and crash logs.
+- **Usage data**: information about how you use the App, such as features accessed, pages viewed, actions taken, reward claims, marketplace activity, and general interaction patterns.
-- **Device information**: Device type, operating system version, and unique device identifiers.
+- **Device and technical information**: information such as device model, operating system version, app version, language, IP address, and crash or diagnostic logs.
+- **Notification tokens**: if you enable push notifications, we may collect a device token so we can deliver app notifications.

 ### 1.3 Information We Do NOT Collect

 - We do **not** collect your precise GPS location.
-- We do **not** collect financial or payment information.
-- We do **not** collect contacts or address book data.
+- We do **not** collect your contacts or address book data.
+- We do **not** directly store full payment card numbers in HoneyHub.
+If you purchase subscriptions or digital goods, payment processing may be handled by Apple or another platform provider under that provider's policies.

 ---